-Interested candidates who meet all eligibility requirements are invited to apply for the 2018 DCERF awards during the application period from Sept.
+Interested candidates who meet all eligibility requirements are invited to apply for the 2019 DCERF awards during the application period from Sept.
 1 to Dec.
 1 using the online application.
-Winners will be notified by mid-January.
+Winners will be notified by the end of January.

 Eligible candidates will meet the following criteria: